Before You File a Complaint

 - We notify the registrant that a complaint has been made.
 They provide their response.

 - A College staff member conducts an impartial and confidential investigation.
 Their goal is to gather all the relevant information.
+We may review medical records or seek information from you, the patient (if not you), the registrant, and other healthcare professionals who have relevant information to share.

 - The results of the investigation are reviewed by a panel of the Inquiries, Complaints and Reports Committee (ICRC).